The Singapore property market has attracted strong interest from both locals and foreigners for good reasons.

 Understanding the Singapore Property Market

-As the Singapore property market is well-regulated and relatively stable compared to many countries overseas, it has appealed to both local and foreign investors.
-To maintain this stability, the government has implemented various measures such as the Total Debt Servicing Ratio (TDSR) framework and the Additional Buyer’s Stamp Duty (ABSD).
+As the Singapore property market is well-regulated and relatively stable compared to many countries in other parts of the world, it has appealed to both local and foreign investors.
+In order to maintain its stability, the government has implemented a slew of property regulations such as the Total Debt Servicing Ratio (TDSR), Mortgage Servicing Ratio (MSR), Additional Buyer’s Stamp Duty (ABSD), and Seller’s Stamp Duty (SSD).
+These regulations have largely tempered property speculations that could destabilise Singapore’s economy.

-The TDSR framework limits the amount of debt borrowers can take on relative to their income, while the ABSD imposes additional stamp duties on the purchase of second or subsequent properties by Singapore permanent residents and foreigners.
+The TDSR limits the amount of debt borrowers can take on relative to their income, while the ABSD imposes additional stamp duties on the purchase of a second property by Singapore citizens, and the purchase of any properties by Singapore permanent residents and foreigners.
+SSD is imposed when property buyers dispose of their property within three years of their purchase.

-Hence, It’s crucial for investors to understand these measures as they can affect their affordability and ROI when investing in the Singapore property market.
+Hence, It’s crucial for investors to take into account these measures and taxes as they can affect their affordability and ROI when investing in the Singapore property market.

 Total Debt Servicing Ratio (TDSR)

-It also helped to deter speculation in the Singapore property market, ensuring its stability and preventing any potential property bubbles from forming.
+It also helps to deter speculation in the Singapore property market, ensuring its stability and preventing any potential property bubbles from forming which could destabilise the wider economy.

-The TDSR framework requires financial institutions to take into account a borrower’s total debt obligations when assessing their ability to service a new loan.
+The TDSR framework requires financial institutions to take into account borrowers’ total debt obligations when assessing their ability to service the mortgage.

-This includes existing debts such as car loans, hire-purchase agreements, and any secured/unsecured loans, including revolving credit, and they cannot exceed 55% of their gross monthly income.
+This includes existing debts such as car loans, hire-purchase agreements, and any secured/unsecured loans, including revolving credit.
+Together, the total monthly repayment cannot exceed 55% of their gross monthly income.

 Over the years, the property financing framework has become more restrictive as the Singapore government fine-tuned its policies to prevent property prices from running far ahead of economic fundamentals.

-As can be seen from the UBS Global Real Estate Bubble Index chart, the Singapore property market is ranked near the bottom, attesting to the effectiveness of Singapore’s government in preventing a property bubble from forming.
+As can be seen from the UBS Global Real Estate Bubble Index chart, the Singapore property market is ranked near the bottom, attesting to the effectiveness of these policies implemented by Singapore’s government to prevent the formation of property bubbles.

 Additional Buyer’s Stamp Duty (ABSD)